tmeissner/psl_with_ghdl/README.md

 * next_event_e[i to j] operator
 * until operator
 * until_ operator
-* before operator (GHDL crash with a specific property, see psl_before.vhd)
-* eventually! operator (simulation, synthesis produces a GHDL crash, see psl_eventually.vhd)

 ## PSL features not yet supported by GHDL:

+* forall statement
 * Synthesis of strong operator versions
-* forall statement

 ## PSL features supported by GHDL but with wrong behaviour